toothpaste-main/battlefront-overhaul-mod/scripts/bom_ctf/README.md

 ### 1-Flag CTF Simplicity

-- 17 parameters set -> 4 parameter set
+- 19 parameters set -> 6 parameter set

 ### 2-Flag CTF Simplicity

 - 9 function calls -> 2 function calls
-- 35 parameters set -> 6 parameters set
+- 37 parameters set -> 8 parameters set

 > [!NOTE]
 > Logging is implemented for when functions complete successfully.
 If required variables are missing, errors will be thrown that inform you of what was missed.